A hawkish Kerry emerges as point man in Obama's push to punish Syria

 "The value of John Kerry getting out there to the president is that he can speak to that audience, and he can speak to the international audience, and he can speak to the American people," said Tamara Cofman Wittes, director of the Saban Center for Middle East Policy at the Brookings Institution think tank.

-In a fresh demonstration of Kerry's role as a major advocate for the president's approach, he appeared on five television talk shows on Sunday, saying sarin was used in the August 21 attack and he believed Congress would approve the use of force.
+In a sign Kerry will actively advance the president's approach, he was scheduled to appear on several major U.S. television talk shows on Sunday morning.

-The timing of any U.S. response, most likely with cruise missiles from U.S. Navy destroyers in the eastern Mediterranean, is unclear given the decision to seek congressional approval.
+The timing of a U.S. response, most likely with cruise missiles from U.S. Navy destroyers in the eastern Mediterranean, is unclear given the decision to seek congressional approval.

-Some lawmakers, including Republican Senators John McCain and Lindsey Graham, said they believed Syria's use of chemical weapons required a U.S. military response but faulted Obama for not laying out a wider strategy to end the civil war.

-"We cannot in good conscience support isolated military strikes in Syria that are not part of an overall strategy that can change the momentum on the battlefield, achieve the president's stated goal of Assad's removal from power, and bring an end to this conflict," they said in a statement on Saturday.

 DISCORDANT NOTES